Swiss CV

 Education and qualifications

-This section is to provide your employer with details of your education.
-This usually relates to higher education and universities.
-It is recommended to include in your education tab the exact details of your course including specialisms, the qualifications you’ve received (such as a degree or vocational certificate), and the location where you earned the qualification.
+The next section provides your employer with details about your education.
+This usually relates to higher education.
+It is recommended to include in your education section the exact details of your course including specialisms, the qualifications you’ve received (such as a degree or vocational certificate), and the location where you earned the qualification.

 Work experience

-In this section, you are advised to put all relevant work experience to the job you are applying for.
-This can be presented in either reverse chronological order or in degrees of importance / relevance to the role.
-It is a good opportunity to list the responsibilities behind each position and to draw upon your relevant experience to support your job application in the same way as your cover letter.
+In this section, you are advised to list all of your work experience that is relevant to the job you are applying for.
+This can be presented in either reverse chronological order or in degrees of importance/relevance to the role.
+It is a good opportunity to list the responsibilities you had in each position and to highlight your relevant experience.

 Notable skills and languages

-The final section is given to any awards or skills that you have not mentioned in other sections.
-This can be your proficiency for languages, any relevant awards you have won or any hobbies that can give a greater insight into your character.
-Bear in mind, Swiss hiring managers do not approve of long or verbose descriptions of hobbies, especially if they are not relevant to the position offered.
+The final section is for you to list any awards or skills that you have not mentioned in other sections.
+This can be your proficiency in languages, any relevant awards you have won or any hobbies that can give a greater insight into your character.
+Bear in mind, Swiss hiring managers do not approve of long or verbose descriptions of hobbies, especially if they are not relevant to the position on offer.

 Do I include references in my CV?